Squamish people: European colonization and the Indian reserves

 Chief Andrew and his son Alvie Andrews in 1902 wearing traditional garb.
 Photograph taken in village of Sen̓áḵw.

 In 1792, the Squamish people had their first recorded contact with Europeans when British Captain George Vancouver and Spanish Captain Jose Maria Narvaez sailed into Burrard Inlet.
 European expansion during the fur trade boom, gold rush, along with the subsequent colonization policies by the Canadian government, ushered in a new way of life for the Squamish.
 In a few years, they had quickly fallen to a small minority, due to more disease, displacement from their land, and the rising European and Asian populations.

 In the early 19th century, Fort Langley was the Hudson's Bay Company's first major trading post.
 During this time, trade went on between the Squamish and Fort Langley.
 In 1858–59 the Fraser Canyon Gold Rush brought in more foreign settlers to the territory, but major settlement did not begin until after the Canadian Pacific Railway was completed, bringing more foreigners from eastern Canada.
 During construction of the railway, the treaty process by the Canadian government attempted to settle land issues across the Prairies.

 The Squamish were the subject of intensive missionary efforts and the 1913 Catholic Encyclopedia described the Squamish as "almost entirely Catholic".

-In 1876 the Indian Act was passed and the Joint Indian Reserve Commission, cordoned off plots of land or Indian reserves, designating the native population to specific areas.
+In 1876 the Indian Act was passed and the Joint Indian Reserve Commission, cordoned off plots of land or Indian reserves, designating Native communities to specific areas.
 These reserves were managed and controlled by Indian agents from the Department of Northern and Indian Affairs.
 At the time, numerous reserves were plotted out from already-existing village sites, and then chiefs were assigned to preside over each reserve.

 Around the same time, some reserve lands were sold away from their respective families and chiefs, both illegally and legally.
 One instance of this was the case of Kitsilano Indian Reserve, the location of which was Sen̓áḵw.
 Portions of this reserve were expropriated, both in 1886 and 1902.
 Families were forced into leaving, and promised payment for the "sale".
 The families who lived in the village were placed on a barge and sent out to sea, with the intent for them to move up to the Squamish River area.
 It was not until 1923 that the reserve chiefs amalgamated into becoming the singular Sḵwx̱wú7mesh Úxwumixw to manage all their reserves.

 In 1906, a delegation of chiefs from British Columbia traveled to London to seek an audience with King Edward VII regarding the land confiscated by the government of Canada under the reserve system.

+In 1906, Joe Capilano traveled with Cowichan Chief Charley Isipaymilt and Secwepemc Chief Basil David to London to seek an audience with King Edward VII.

 Joe Capilano traveled along with Cowichan Chief Charley Isipaymilt and Shuswap Chief Basil David, but their requests to see the King were denied.